Telephone Triage

 In regard to telephone triage, institutions and group practices are responsible for delegation of all tasks.
 In some facilities and many office practices, physicians delegate a role to receptionists to take detailed messages, which are subsequently passed on to nurses.
 These messages may also include lists of clinical questions for nonclinical staff to ask patients.
 While many facilities currently allow this practice in order to cut costs by hiring fewer clinicians, it is a risky policy and can lead to system error.

 There also often remains confusion over who is legally authorized to delegate certain tasks to unqualified staff.
 Traditionally, physicians and corporations are legally allowed to delegate tasks to nonclinicians.
-Organizations such as ANA (2019) and AAACN (2018) advise against such delegation.
+Organizations such as American Nurses Association (2019) and AAACN (2018) advise against such delegation.
 Using clerical staff in this way may be cost effective but may result in delay of care, patient harm, and malpractice lawsuits.
 It is legally risky for the following reasons:

 - While symptoms such as chest pain, difficulty breathing, and severe pain are obviously urgent symptoms, to date there is no clinical evidence that any special list of other key symptoms enables nonclinicians to safely “pre-triage” symptoms.